MichelCarroll/QuestionEngine/README.md

 4. Run `php loadTestData.php` to load data fixtures into the database
 5. Add a virtual host to your local web server, and forward all requests to `bootstrap.php`

+An easy way to know if all the components are working properly is to visit the address `http://{hostname}/getAllQuestions?survey_name=survey-01`.
+If the API is working, it will return 7-8 test questions in JSON.

 Services
 =========